Sebastiaan76/truefx-downloader/README.md

+NOTE:
+This Code currently doesn't work.
+The folks at www.truefx.com did a complete site redesign, and as such I'll need to basically re-write this script.
+Currently time doesn't allow that, so feel free to use this code or parts of it to make your own re-factor!

 # truefx-downloader
 This repository contains a number of useful tools to download, transform and import historical FX data from http://www.truefx.com.